Federal Express Flight 705

-On April 7, 1994, Federal Express Flight 705, a McDonnell Douglas DC-10-30 cargo jet carrying electronics equipment across the United States from Memphis, Tennessee, to San Jose, California, was involved in a hijack attempt by Auburn R. Calloway.
-Calloway, a Federal Express employee, was facing possible dismissal for lying about his flight hours.
-He boarded the scheduled flight as a deadhead passenger carrying a guitar case concealing several hammers and a speargun.
-He tried to switch off the aircraft's cockpit voice recorder (CVR) before takeoff and, once airborne, kill the crew with hammers so their injuries would appear consistent with an accident rather than a hijacking.
-The CVR, though, was switched back on by the flight engineer, believing that he had neglected to turn it on.
+On April 7, 1994, Federal Express Flight 705, a McDonnell Douglas DC-10-30 cargo jet carrying electronics equipment across the United States from Memphis, Tennessee, to San Jose, California, was the subject of a hijack attempt by Auburn R. Calloway, a Federal Express employee facing possible dismissal for having lied about his flight hours.

-Calloway intended to use the speargun as a last resort.
-He planned to crash the aircraft hoping that he would appear to be an employee killed in an accident.
-He sought to let his family collect on a $2.5 million life insurance policy provided by Federal Express.
-Calloway's efforts to kill the crew were unsuccessful.
+Calloway boarded the scheduled flight as a deadhead passenger carrying a guitar case concealing several hammers and a speargun.
+He planned to crash the aircraft hoping he would appear to be an employee killed in an accident, so his family could collect on a $2.5 million life insurance policy provided by Federal Express.
+Calloway tried to switch off the aircraft's cockpit voice recorder (CVR) before takeoff, but the flight engineer noticed and turned it back on believing he had neglected to turn it on.
+Once airborne, he attempted to kill the crew with hammers so their injuries would appear consistent with an accident rather than a hijacking.
 Despite severe injuries, the crew fought back, subdued Calloway, and landed the aircraft safely.

-During his trial the prosecution argued Calloway was trying to commit suicide.
-Calloway's legal representation attempted to invoke an insanity defense, but he was found guilty of multiple charges, including attempted murder, attempted air piracy, and interference with flight crew operations.
-He received two consecutive life sentences with no chance of parole.
-Calloway successfully appealed the conviction for interference, which was ruled to be a lesser offense of attempted air piracy.
+During his trial, the prosecution argued Calloway was trying to commit murder–suicide.
+Efforts by the defense team to put forward an insanity defense were ultimately unsuccessful and Calloway was convicted on federal charges of attempted murder and attempted aircraft piracy and sentenced to life in prison without the possibility of parole.

 Flight crew and hijacker

-Three flight crew members were in the cockpit on this flight: 49-year-old Captain David G. "Dave" Sanders, who had worked for FedEx for 20 years and previously served with the U.S. Navy for nine years during the Vietnam War; 42-year-old First Officer James M. "Jim" Tucker Jr., who had worked for FedEx for 10 years and previously served with the U.S. Navy for 12 years during the Vietnam War and People Express Airlines for three years; and 39-year-old Flight Engineer Andrew H. "Andy" Peterson, who had worked for FedEx for 5 years.
+Three flight crew members were in the cockpit on this flight: 49-year-old Captain David G. Sanders, who had worked for FedEx for 20 years and previously served with the U.S. Navy for nine years during the Vietnam War; 42-year-old First Officer James M. Tucker Jr., who had worked for FedEx for 10 years and previously served with the U.S. Navy for 12 years during the Vietnam War and People Express Airlines for three years; and 39-year-old Flight Engineer Andrew H. Peterson, who had worked for FedEx for 5 years.
+The previous flight crew had gone one minute over their eight-hour flight limit the previous day, so they were replaced by Sanders, Tucker, and Peterson.